 Base Salary.
 The compensation committee believes that our executive officers, including our chief executive officer, are paid salaries in line with their qualifications, experience and responsibilities.
 Salaries are structured so that they are comparable with salaries paid by the peer companies reviewed by the compensation committee in the technology and robotics industry.
-We target base salaries for each of our executives at the market median (50th percentile) in the technology and robotics industry and also take into consideration many additional factors (described below) that we believe enable us to attract, motivate and retain our leadership team in an extremely competitive environment.
+We begin our review of base salaries for each of our executives at the market median (50th percentile) in the technology and robotics industry and also take into consideration many additional factors (described below) that we believe enable us to attract, motivate and retain our leadership team in an extremely competitive environment.
 Salaries are reviewed generally on an annual basis.

 The compensation committee reviewed the base salaries for each of our executive officers, taking into account an assessment of the individual's responsibilities, experience, individual performance and contribution to our performance, and also generally take into account the competitive environment for attracting and retaining executives consistent with our business needs.
-In addition, the compensation committee took into consideration the fact that no compensation adjustments had been made for our executive officers since February 2008.
 With respect to each of our executive officers, other than Mr. Angle, Mr. Angle provided a detailed evaluation and recommendation related to base salary adjustments, if any.

-In light of the considerations discussed above, the base salaries of our named executive officers were increased for fiscal year 2010 as follows:
+In light of the considerations discussed above, the base salaries of our named executive officers were increased for fiscal year 2011 as follows: